BrandonSmith710/BrandonSmith710.github.io/_posts/2022-03-16-SalesAnalysis.md

 ~~~

 ~~~
-up = files.upload()
 df = pd.read_csv('Sample - Superstore.csv',
-     encoding='latin1', parse_dates=['Order Date', 'Ship Date'])
+     encoding = 'latin1', parse_dates = ['Order Date', 'Ship Date'])
 df.columns = ['_'.join(x.split()) for x in df.columns]
 df['Order_Year'] = df['Order_Date'].apply(lambda x: x.year)
 ~~~
-My initial inspection of the sample data found that overall the three most profitable states, in descending order of profitability, are California, New York, and Washington.
+Considering the entire timeline of data, the three most profitable states, in descending order of profitability, were California, New York, and Washington.
+The color-coded images below shaded the least profitable states with blue, the neutral with grey, and the most profitable with yellow.

 ![Screenshot (5)](https://user-images.githubusercontent.com/75755695/158944199-f1f03264-6896-4593-a880-881233ea8f06.png)
 In considering each year from which the data was provided, these were the most profitable states per year: